 The first mention of the stone is in the Inventory Book no.16 located in the Green Vaults of Dresden, Germany.
 It states that the gem was sold by a merchant named Delles to the King of Poland, Augustus III, during the 1741 Great Annual Easter Fair at Leipzig.
 A year later the diamond was set as part of a badge fashioned for the Order of the Golden Fleece.
 In 1746, by King’s order, a new setting was created, this time incorporating numerous small colorless diamonds as well as another one of his famous diamonds, the Dresden White.

-The gem along with the rest of the contents of the Green Vaults, were moved to the Konigstein Fortress for safe keeping during the Seven Year War (1756-1763).
+The greed diamond, along with the rest of the contents of the Green Vaults, was moved to the Konigstein Fortress for safe keeping during the Seven Year War (1756-1763).
 As you may recall from history, Saxony was defeated, and so the Golden Fleece was dismantled with the part containing the Dresden Green being set as part of a hat ornament during 1768 (in which it currently resides accompanied by other colorless diamonds).

 The diamond was made available for the public to admire up until the start of World War II.
 During the years of war, the entire collection of the Green Vaults was stored in Konigstein Fortress until they were transported to Moscow in 1945 for safekeeping (as Dresden was almost completely destroyed).
 The vaults’ contents were returned during 1958, and in 1959 they were put on display for the first time since 1942.